Part of a series of articles titled Fort Scott History.

 Uncle Sam's Men

-During the four years of war, soldiers from Wisconsin, Ohio, Iowa, Indiana, and Colorado passed through the streets of town.
-Some regiments camped only temporarily at Fort Scott on their way to campaigns in Missouri, Arkansas and the Indian Territory, while others were permanently stationed here to protect the area.
+During the four years of war, soldiers from Wisconsin, Ohio, Iowa, Indiana, and Colorado passed through the streets of Fort Scott.
+Some regiments camped only temporarily at Fort Scott on their way to campaigns in Missouri, Arkansas, and the Indian Territory, while others were permanently stationed here to protect the area.
 Fort Scott also was home to several of its own regiments including the 2nd Kansas Light Artillery, the 6th Ks.
 Vol. Cavalry, and the 1st Ks.
 Colored Vol. Infantry.
-The 1st, 2nd and 3rd Indian Home Guards, recruited primarily from displaced Indian refugees, could even be found among this sea of faces in town.
+The 1st, 2nd, and 3rd Indian Home Guards, recruited primarily from displaced Indian refugees, could even be found among this sea of faces in town.

 Quartermaster Supply Depot

-To capture the millions of dollars in supplies stored there was a dream of Confederate General Price, and certainly would have meant disaster to the Union.
+Confederate General Price dreamed of capturing the millions of dollars in supplies stored at the supply depot, and Price's dream realized certainly would have meant disaster to the Union.
 Rebel troops did pass 12 miles east and north of Fort Scott in both 1861 and 1864, but an attack never occurred.
 The constant guerrilla warfare remained the only challenge to the men positioned to defend Fort Scott's supplies.

 Weary Hearts